 - Volunteer work, federal work-study programs and similar situations do not count toward a person’s full-time status.

 The Treasury Department and the IRS understand that keeping tabs on FTE workers can be tough, especially in cases where an employee doesn’t work consistently or maintains irregular scheduling on a seasonal basis.
 Because of these factors, there are several relief provisions afforded by the new tax code that make it possible for employers to avoid penalty fees as long as they’ve made every reasonable effort to provide acceptable health insurance.
-You can read more about these relief provisions by following the link above to the IRS’s explanation of the employer shared responsibility payment.
-The Treasury Department fact sheet also offers an overview of “safe harbors” for businesses.
+You can read more about these relief provisions on the IRS website.
+Zenefits.com also offers an overview of “safe harbors” for businesses.

 Understanding Minimum Value